 Prospective middle school teachers who have a preference for teaching multiple subjects (as in elementary education) should follow advice from the College of Liberal Arts and Sciences (503-725-3822).
 Those who prefer to get a content area specialization that may also apply to teaching at the high school should contact the pre-education academic adviser in the academic department of choice (see information below).

 High school education:

 Prospective high school teachers should contact the pre-education academic adviser within their major department.
-Academic majors and their respective secondary endorsements are as follows: biology (biology and general science); physical education (physical education); history, anthropology, sociology, philosophy, political science, geography, and economics (social studies); health (health); mathematics (mathematics); English (English language arts); art (art); foreign languages and literatures (foreign language); music (music); chemistry (chemistry); physics (physics); business and economics (business); drama (drama); speech (speech).
-Note: A current adviser list is available from the GTEP admissions secretary, 602 School of Education Building, (503) 725-4753, or http://www.pdx.edu/education/gse-advising.
+Academic majors and their respective secondary endorsements are as follows: biology (biology and general science); physical education (physical education); history, anthropology, sociology, philosophy, political science, geography, and economics (social studies); health (health); mathematics (mathematics); English (English language arts); art (art); foreign languages and literatures (foreign language); music (music); chemistry (chemistry); physics (physics); drama (drama); speech (speech).
+Note: A current adviser list is available from the GTEP admissions secretary, 602 School of Education Building, (503) 725-4753, or https://www.pdx.edu/education/gse-advising.

 Graduate Teacher Education Program advising:

 Students considering application to the PSU GTEP should make an appointment to attend an advising session for prospective applicants by calling (503)725-4619 or stop by the information desk in 204, School of Education Building.